 B.4.d.
-Curriculum Committee : The Committee is comprised of one representative from each program in the Department.
+Curriculum Committee: The Committee aims to be comprised of one representative from each program in the Department.
 Duties are assigned by the Department Chair.

 B.4.e.
 Promotion, Retention and Tenure (PRT) Committee is comprised of all Department tenured faculty with at least an 0.5 FTE appointment in the department.
 The Department Chair is a member of the PRT Committee.
-The committee members shall elect a chair of the PRT committee.
-Duties of the PRT Committee include:
+The committee members shall elect a chair of the PRT committee include: